a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 \- 2017-07-04 Jens Mueller (@jensvoid) responsibly reported a CORS misconfiguration vulnerability and earned a reward of ~$240.

-## Other known issues we won't reward for
+## Known and other issues we won't reward for

 \- Security headers-related issues (unless there is a way to exploit them)